 If any of the contained assertions fails, the test as a whole will fail.
 All assertions must be successful for the test to pass.

-In order to carry out assertions on your responses, you will first need to parse the data into a JavaScript object that your assertions can use.
+To carry out assertions on your responses, you will first need to parse the data into a JavaScript object that your assertions can use.

 To parse JSON data, use the following syntax: